jacogr/sample-polkadotjs-typegen/README.md

 # sample-polkadotjs-typegen

-This is a sample TypeScript using `@polkadot/typegen` to generate type definitions.
-It uses both types defined for the specific chain as well as the chain metadata to generate types that the API is decorated with.
+This is a sample TypeScript project that uses `@polkadot/typegen` to generate type definitions that can be used to decorate the `@polkadot/api`.
+It uses both types defined for the specific chain as well as the chain metadata to generate TypeScript interfaces.
+This means that interfaces such as `api.query.*`, `api.tx.*` and `api.consts.*` will be decorated based on chain-specific information, instead of an un-augmented catch-all definition.

-**NOTE** This is built using the latest updates in the `1.4.0` api track, and as such it uses the latest (at the time of writing) `@polkadot/api 1.4.0-beta`.
-If you want to play on your own, it is also suggested that you use the beta (some generation types have moved around internally).
-The 1.4 release is a couple of days away, at which point these docs will also be included in the API getting started itself as an example.
+**NOTE** This is built using the latest updates in the `1.4.0` api track and as such it uses the latest (at the time of writing) `@polkadot/api 1.4.0-beta`.
+If you want to play on your own, it is also suggested that you use the beta since some generation types have moved around internally, making it easier to augment.
+The 1.4 release is a short stretch away at which point this README and the code will also be included in the API getting started guide as an example.

 ## Packages